fjall-rs/fjall/README.md

 Is the disk format stable yet?
 Not quite, but it will be when:

-- Journal format is finalized
 - Disk format is pinned by unit tests to prevent breaking changes
-- Version 1.0.0 is released

 ## Future